Blendify/blender-manual/trunk/blender_docs/manual/editors/3dview/object/transform/transform_control/pivot_point/bounding_box_center.rst

 ============

 This time it is the Object Data that is enclosed in the bounding box.
-The bounding box in *Edit Mode* takes no account of the Object(s) centers, only the center of the selected vertices.
+The bounding box in *Edit Mode* takes no account of the Object(s) origins, only the center of the selected vertices.

 .. figure:: /images/editors_3dview_transform_control-pivot_point-bounding_box_center-edit-mode-rotation.jpg